Skip to content

 Use sg on Linux

 Linux has a default command sg for setgroups.
 You can use the full command name ast-grep instead of sg.
 You can also use shorter alias if you want by alias sg=ast-grep.
-We will use sg in the guide below.
+We will use ast-grep in the guide below.

 Optionally, you can grab TypeScript source code if you want to follow the tutorial.
 Or you can apply the magic to your own code.